fazo96/ipfs-drive/README.md

 - write tests
 - improve performance in huge folders.
 Improve item metadata analysis
+- configurable connectivity to go-ipfs for persistence and an overall improved experience
 - splitting the JS to avoid 6MB brick and to make updates slimmer
 - offline support with service workers
 - "upload" local files